AdobeDocs/marketo-measure.en/help/marketo-measure-ultimate/implementation-guide.md

 If the stages are not mapped, the system will not function because there will be nowhere for the data to go.

-If you're a Marketo Measure Ultimate customer and have set your Default Dashboard Object as Contact, do not use the below two fields specific to Lead ([learn more here](/help/marketo-measure-ultimate/data-integrity-requirement.md){target="_blank"}).
+If you are a Marketo Measure Ultimate customer and have set your Default Dashboard Object as Contact, do not use the below two fields specific to Lead ([learn more here](/help/marketo-measure-ultimate/data-integrity-requirement.md){target="_blank"}).

 * b2b.personStatus
 * b2b.isConverted